eclipse-hono/hono/site/content/concepts/tenancy.md

 This is done by not including the event endpoint in the authorization token for these tenants.

-## Business applications and tenants
+## Business Applications and Tenants

 The northbound *Business applications* are always connecting to the AMQP 1.0 endpoints of Hono.